-DEPENDENCE ON KEY CUSTOMERS AND RISKS ASSOCIATED WITH THE TELECOMMUNICATIONS INDUSTRY AND TECHNOLIGICAL CHANGE
+DEPENDENCE ON KEY CUSTOMERS AND RISKS ASSOCIATED WITH THE TELECOMMUNICATIONS INDUSTRY AND TECHNOLIGICAL CHANGE system.

-The Company derives a substantial portion of its revenue from providing telecommunications infrastructure services to Telefonica and its affiliates, BellSouth and Telebras, the Brazilian government-owned telecommunications system.
 For the year ended December 31, 1996, approximately 31% and 13% of the Company's revenue was derived from services performed for Telefonica and its affiliates and for BellSouth, respectively.
-For the year ended December 31, 1997, approximately 26%, 12% and 11% of the Company's revenue was derived from services performed for Telefonica, BellSouth and Telebras, respectively.
+For the year ended December 31, 1997 and the three months ended March 31, 1998, approximately 26%, 12% and 11%, and 23%, 10% and 16%, respectively, of the Company's revenue was derived from services performed for Telefonica, BellSouth and Telebras, respectively.
 The Company anticipates that it will continue to derive a significant portion of its revenue from services performed for Telefonica and its affiliates, BellSouth and Telebras.
 The loss of any of these customers or a significant reduction in the amount of business generated by these customers could have a material adverse effect on the Company's results of operations.